 Creditors of the company are not restricted from bidding for the assets of the company and may also act as a stalking horse in these sale procedures, although court approval of the obligation to pay a stalking-horse bidder would be required in a provisional or official liquidation.

-It is possible to effectuate pre-negotiated sales transactions following the commencement of a statutory procedure, but Grand Court approval would be required in a provisional or official liquidation and the liquidator must demonstrate that the sale price was the best achievable, having regard to all circumstances.
+It is possible to effectuate pre-negotiated sales transactions following the commencement of a statutory procedure, but Grand Court approval would be required in a provisional or official liquidation and the liquidator must demonstrate that the sale price was the best achievable, having regard to all the circumstances.

 There are no (formal) liquidation committees in voluntary liquidations.
 In provisional liquidations, the Grand Court has the power to give directions with regard to the establishment of a provisional liquidation committee.
 In official liquidations, a liquidation committee must be appointed unless the Grand Court orders otherwise.
 The committee must comprise of certain numbers of creditors and/or shareholders, depending on whether the company is solvent, insolvent or of doubtful solvency.
 Members are elected at meetings of creditors and/or shareholders, as appropriate.